prof3ssorSt3v3/mad9011/docs/assignments/hybrid5.md

 ## Description

-Based on Week 06's lesson, you are to create a silhouette raster image in Adobe Photoshop.
+This is your first Adobe Photoshop exercise.
+Based on Week 06's lesson, you are to create a silhouette raster image.

 - Try cutting out a silhouette of yourself or friend as perfect as possible.
 - Add a background image to make the photo more interesting or fun. (background: [http://www.pics4learning.com](http://www.pics4learning.com/))